s-sihutt/Formalization-SoSe25-s-sihutt/README.md

 # Formalization Seminar SoSe 2025 Uni Greifswald

 This the course webpage for a seminar on formalization in Lean at the Universität Greifswald in summer semester 2025.
-The goal is to learn something about formalization of mathematics and how to use the use the proof assistant Lean.
+The goal is to learn something about formalization of mathematics and how to use the proof assistant Lean.

 ## Some Theoretical Background